codingf3ver/Vehicle-rental-service-application/README.md

 # Vehicle-rental-service-application

 The vehicle-rental-service-application will let you to book a vehicle on rent.
-The application is developed using bootsrap5,MySQL and Python Django Framework
+The application will simply take customer information and then store it into the MySQL database then user will be veriified first, if it is not registered then asked for registration.
+Vehicle quantity will automatically updated as booking increases, if it has no vehicle then it will notify that vehicle is out of stock.
+The application is developed using bootstrap5, MySQL database and Python Django Framework.

 ```
 Home page